By Suzann D. Silverman, Editor-in-Chief

 Landlord/Property: GBA Associates; 7700 Arlington Blvd., Falls Church, Va.

-Brokers: Cushman & Wakefield Inc. for landlord; CB Richard Ellis Group Inc. for tenant
+Brokers: Peter Marcin, Brian Sullivan, Matt Lynch and Lauren LeHew of Cushman & Wakefield Inc. for landlord; Henry Chapman and Jarrett Morrell of CB Richard Ellis Group Inc. for tenant GSA, whose team was led by Jim Smale.

 Length of Lease: 15 years

 The Story: With tenant Raytheon vacating the property by Dec.
 31, 2010, after 30 years, landlord GBA Associates sought a replacement.
 Broker Cushman & Wakefield identified the Department of Defense but had to contend with a number of obstacles before convincing the General Services Administration it could meet BRAC 2005 guidelines and be considered a candidate for the consolidation of 13 owned and leased locations, spanning ground from Washington, D.C., to Texas, into one property inside the Beltway.
-It successfully fought two protests, the first by an existing lessor and the second by a losing competitor, at both the GAO and Court of Federal Claims levels, and finally ran a “stealth” mission to win the lease over Victory Center, the one option considered able to meet government requirements.
-With a legally mandated occupancy deadline, GBA invested between $1 million and $1.5 million to keep the process moving forward during this questionable time.
+It successfully fought two protests, the first by the incumbent lessor, at the GAO level, and the second by a losing competitor, at both the GAO and Court of Federal Claims levels.
+Faced with the prospect of failing to meet legally mandated BRAC occupancy deadlines, thereby losing the procurement, GBA Associates investment $1 million to $1.5 million without a commitment to keep the process moving forward.
+The first protest relied on a general industry belief that there was only one building that could meet procurement parameters–Victory Center–and Cushman & Wakefield ran a “stealth” mission, surprising the incumbent lessor with the alternative lease option.
+Meanwhile, Cushman & Wakefield needed to convince the GSA that it could meet a September 2011 occupancy deadline, which it achieved by making renovations in three phases, allowing for multiple construction crews to work simultaneously.
+Finally, Victory Center protested the lease award with the GAO and then with the U.S. Court of Federal Claims.
+Four months later, the leasing team claimed victory, at what proved to be a market rate higher than a subsequent ATFP BRAC lease executed months later and representing the only federal prospectus approved subsequent to Congress’s position of not approving prospectuses unless they adhered to the GSA’s less stringent ISC security standards.

 Judges Praised: The speed of execution, especially considering the need to navigate government bodies; consolidation of such a large number of offices; adaptive reuse of the asset; its standing as the largest lease in the market for the year.